-Gradually he reaches the end of the embryonic period two months after fertilisation.
+Gradually he reaches the end of the embryonic period two months after fertilization.
 At that time he is as large as my thumb.
 And because of that all mothers telling fairy stories to their children will tell them the story of Tom Thumb, because it is a true tale.
-Each of us has been a Tom Thumb in his mother’s womb and women have always known that there is a sort of underground region, a sort of vaulted shelter with a reddish glow and a rhythmic sound in which all little humans lead a strange and marvellous life.
+Each of us has been a Tom Thumb in his mother’s womb and women have always known that there is a sort of underground region, a sort of vaulted shelter with a reddish glow and a rhythmic sound in which all little humans lead a strange and marvelous life.
 That is the story of Tom Thumb.”

-This story illustrates perfectly the profound reasons for which the Foundation is committed to pursuing the work of Professor Lejeune in advocating for the future of individuals with Down syndrome, beginning in the womb.
+This story illustrates perfectly the profound reasons for which the Foundation is committed to pursuing the work of Dr. Lejeune in advocating for the future of individuals with Down syndrome, beginning in the womb.

 Jean-Marie Le Méné, President of the Foundation in France, recalls this in his work on bioethics: